 Chris also shares his insight into pre-competition preparation, “For pre, it’s just ensuring the week leading in I’m getting a mix of the rest I need along with any practice.
 As well, ensuring my diet is a focus (and) on having the most energy at the right times.”

 And his biggest inspiration growing up?
 “Michael Jordan.
 He had a relentless drive to compete on the court and in life.”
-Chris says he takes these admirable attributes and focus into his own athletics and career.
+Chris says he takes these admirable attributes and focuses on his own athletics and career.

 With sports as a big part of Chris’s life and childhood, he’s also met his fair share of challenges.
 He’s had basic tweaks and twists to broken ankles, wrists, fingers, and toes.
 Although, he adds, “I have been very fortunate to not have any serious injuries.”